muzamil301/https-rest-countries-react-app/README.md

 #### Testing setup is in progress

 Frontend application should be covered with unit tests and rendering tests.
-The code is format-checked during CI build.
 The testing libraries being used are [Jest](https://jestjs.io/) and [React Testing Library](https://github.com/testing-library/react-testing-library).

-Test files are created by adding a `.test.tsx` file, ex for component `Buttons.tsx` add a `Button.test.tsx`
+Test files are created by adding a `.test.tsx` file, example for component `Buttons.tsx` add a `Button.test.tsx`

 Run tests with command `npm run test` or `npm run test:watch` to start local server.